whitneyburton/portfolios/students/1602/claudia-kiesenhofer/ClaudiaKiesenhofer.markdown

 * [GitHub URL](https://github.com/claudia108/nightwriter)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/night_writer.markdown)

-In this one-week project I implemented a en- and decripting method that coud read and write to files.
+In this one-week project I implemented a en- and decripting method that coan read from and write to files.
 It was evaluated by Tess with the following results:

 * Overall Funcionality: 2